RamogninoF/LibICE-post/README.md

 #### Download

 In order to download the source code of `libICEpost` proceed as follow:
-1. Create a folder in your `C:\Users\your_name` folder called `LibICE_repo`, where the various libraries will be stored
+1. Create a new folder in your `C:\Users\your_name` repository called `LibICE_repo`, where the various libraries will be stored;
-2. In that folder, create another folder called `LibICE_post`;
+2. In that folder (`LibICE_repo`), create another folder called `LibICE_post`;
-3. Now open VS Code and with the `Open Folder` command open the folder you created;
+3. Now open VS Code and with the `Open Folder` command, under the `File` tab open the folder you just created;
-4. You should find yourself in VS Code with the `Explorer` tab on the left that has as title the name of the folder you created.
+4. You should find yourself in VS Code with the `Explorer` bar on the left that has the name of the folder you created as title.

+> [!NOTE]
+> Important only for Windows user

+Now the `Setting` tab (`Ctrl+,`), and input in the search bar:
+> select default profile

+find and select the Command Prompt as **Default Profile**, you should see a similar result as reported here:
+> **Terminal > Integrated > Default Profile: Windows**
+> The default terminal profile on Windows.
+> Command Prompt

-Now open a new terminal with `Ctrl+shitf+ò` or the `New Terminal` command from the menu.
-A window on the bottom of VS Code should appear.
+Now open a new terminal with `Ctrl+shitf+ò` or the `New Terminal` command from the `Terminal` menu.
+A window on the bottom of VS Code should have appeared.
-In the terminal, copy the following command to download the repository
+In the terminal, copy the following command to download the repository.

 ```bash
 git clone https://github.com/RamogninoF/LibICE-post.git